peter88213/nv_statistics/docs/template/README.md

 ## Credits

-- The logo is based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
-The original black and white icons were adapted for this application by the maintainer.
+- The icons are based on the [Eva Icons](https://akveo.github.io/eva-icons/#/), published under the [MIT License](http://www.opensource.org/licenses/mit-license.php).
+The original black and white icons were colored for this plugin by the maintainer.

 ---